ghelie123/TP2_QA/README.md

 # Prerequisite

-You should have java, git, docker, docker.io, mongo and maven installed before trying to set up this project use :  ```apt install <any>``` to install any of these you don't have installed yet.
+You should have java, git, docker, docker.io, python3, mongodb and maven installed before trying to set up this project use :  ```apt install <any>``` to install any of these you don't have installed yet.

 # Setup